Mowje/hpka/README.md

 ## Example apps

 I have written examples that use HPKA (a server in Node.js and a  C++/Qt client).
 Once registered and authenticated, the user can post messages accessible only when s/he is logged in.
-You can have a look at them [here](https://github.com/Tashweesh/hpka-example)
+You can have a look at them [here](https://github.com/Tashweesh/hpka-example).
+Sorry if it is still badly documented.